 Export of animal reproductive material

-Export Control Act 1982 and its supporting legislation an Export Permit and Health Certificate issued by the Australian Government Department of Agriculture and Water Resources is required to export all animal reproductive material from Australia.
+Export Control Act 1982 and its supporting legislation an Export Permit and Health Certificate issued by the Australian Government Department of Agriculture is required to export all animal reproductive material from Australia.
 This includes embryos, eggs or ova, semen, and anything from which a complete live animal can be produced.

 Please note that the exporter will be charged on a fee-for-service basis for services provided by the department, including audit and approval of facilities/teams and issuing health certificates and export permits.